Home Science Atom Structure Electron Configuration

 • Now inclined parallel lines are drawn through the electronic orbitals according to the above picture.

-• Filling up the different orbitals by the number of electrons will follow these lines configuration.
-Therefore, according to the above diagram structure, configuration energy levels with electron constructed the following ordering, 1s < 2s < 2p < 3s < 3p < 4s < 3d < 4p < 5s < 4d < 5p < 6s < 4f < 5d < 6p < 7s < 5f…
+1s < 2s < 2p < 3s < 3p < 4s < 3d < 4p < 5s < 4d < 5p < 6s < 4f < 5d < 6p < 7s < 5f…

-Number of Electrons in Energy Levels
+Electrons in Energy Levels

-The maximum number of the electrons in sub−shells like s, p, d, and f orbitals = 2(2l + 1).
+The maximum number of the electrons in sub-shells like s, p, d, and f orbitals = 2(2l + 1).
 Where l = 0, 1, 2, 3 for s, p, d, f orbitals.
-Therefore, s, p, d, and f energy levels have a maximum of 2, 6, 10, and 14 electrons respectively.
+Therefore, s, p, d, and f orbitals contain a maximum of 2, 6, 10, and 14 electrons respectively.

 Number of electrons in orbitals energy levels to find group wise electronic configuration of all periodic table elements

-Aufbau Principle and Electron Configuration
+Aufbau Principle

-German scientist Aufbau expresses the building−up principle for the electron configuration process in different electronic orbitals of atoms.
-According to this principle, the electrons are filled up in order of energy.
+German scientist Aufbau expresses the building-up principle for the electron configuration process in different electronic orbitals of atoms.

+According to the Aufbau principle, the electrons are filled up in order of energy.
 Therefore, the orbitals with the lowest energy filled up first while the highest energy orbital filled up in the end.
-The electron will tend to form maximum spin.
-Electrons with similar spin are configured first.

-Electronic Configuration and Periodic Table
+Electron Configuration and Periodic Table

-The electronic configuration formula is used to derive some basic properties like the electromagnetic spectrum, chemical bonding, electric polarization, dipole moment, hydrogen bonding, etc. Modern periodic tables are classified on the basis of chemical behavior and the electronic configuration of elements.
+The electronic configuration formula is very useful to derive some basic properties like the electromagnetic spectrum, chemical bonding, electric polarization, dipole moment, hydrogen bonding, etc.

-The electron configuration formula of elements must be connected with the periodic table.
+Modern periodic tables are classified based on chemical behavior and the electronic configuration of elements.
+Therefore, the electron configuration formula of elements must be connected with the periodic table arrangement.

 Electronic configuration of elements of periodic table and general electron configuration rule for s, p, d and f-block elements

-According to electronic configuration, we classify the periodic table elements into four blocks s, p, d, and f−block elements.
+According to electronic configuration, we classify the periodic table elements into four blocks s, p, d, and f block elements.

 Electronic Configuration of s Block Elements

-For s−block elements, the electron enters the ns−orbitals and is progressively filled with atomic number.
+For s block elements, the electron enters the ns orbitals and is progressively filled with atomic number.

-Electronic Configuration of Group−1 Elements
+Electronic Configuration of Alkali Metals

-Group−1 or IA in the periodic table contains seven elements such as hydrogen, lithium, sodium, potassium, rubidium, cesium, and francium.
+Group 1 or IA in the periodic table contains seven elements such as hydrogen, lithium, sodium, potassium, rubidium, cesium, and francium.

 The general electronic configuration of valence electron = ns1, where n = 1 to 7.
 Due to the presence of one electron in the outer electronic structure, they possess very low ionization energy but very high electron affinity.